-Currently, sharing a room with someone from a different family is not permitted.
-Therefore, we have arranged with Charterhouse to ensure that all students and staff are accommodated at the school in their own private bedroom.
+To prevent the spread of COVID-19, we have arranged with Charterhouse and Cranleigh to ensure that all students and staff are accommodated at the school in their own private bedroom.
 If you have siblings of the same gender attending the same course at the same time, please contact us if you would like them to share a room.

 Testing on Arrival

-All ISCA pupils will be tested on arrival.
-The exact procedure will follow the latest technology and requirements in July 2022.
+All ISCA staff will be tested prior to students arriving.
+The exact procedure will follow the latest technology and requirements in July 2023.
 Currently, our advice is to use rapid lateral flow tests administered by trained staff.
 Results will be returned within 30 minutes.
-All ISCA staff will also undergo the same testing procedure prior to students arriving and will be vaccinated.
+All ISCA staff will be vaccinated.

-A pupil or member of ISCA staff will be required to take a test and self-isolate during the programme if they have any of the following symptoms:
+A student or member of ISCA staff will be required to take a test and self-isolate during the programme if they have any of the following symptoms: